frederic-perez/AmE-dictionary/data/dictionary.md

 __jetty<sup>2</sup>__ _adj_
 __jewelery__ (jewelry)
 __Jewess__
+__Jewish American__ _n_ American Jews or Jewish Americans are Americans who are Jewish, whether by religion, ethnicity, culture, or nationality.
+Today the Jewish community in the United States consists primarily of Ashkenazi Jews, who descend from diaspora Jewish populations of Central and Eastern Europe and comprise about 90–95% of the American Jewish population.
 __Jewry__
 __jibe<sup>1</sup>__ _n_ _Cato refused to respond to the jibe._
 __jibe<sup>2</sup>__ _v_ :five::hammer: (jibes) _His concept of philosophy jibes with American pragmatism._ _It jibes with what offensive coordinator Greg Roman has witnessed all season._